 Neck pain is a common symptom caused by persistent stress, and many people have experienced neck pain as a result.
 The pain can center in our necks as stress and worries build.
 The most common cause of neck pain is muscle tension.
 Tense Neck Muscles from Stress can occur.
 In fact, the more stressed we are, the more we may have pain and discomfort.

 By treating both our mind and our body, we can help lessen the stress and the resulting pain.
 Here are some steps that can help us manage our neck pain from stress:

 - Massage therapy is one of the best ways to reduce pain in the neck.
 It can help push out some of the tension in our bodies and release some of the stress that causes this type of neck pain.

-- A hot bath or shower can be soothing for tense muscles.
+- A hot bath or shower can be soothing for tense neck muscles from stress.
 Heat makes it harder for our muscles to hold in tension.

-- Gentle neck stretches can loosen muscle tightness and assist range of motion for our necks.
+- Gentle neck stretches can loosen muscle tightness and assist the range of motion for our necks.

 - Exercise can help.
-When we use energy in our muscles, it becomes harder for them to tense up during times of stress.
+When we use energy in our muscles, it becomes harder for them to tense up during stressful times.
 It releases endorphins, a hormone that generates feelings of happiness and well-being.

-- Cognitive behavioral therapy has proven beneficial for developing healthy thought patterns, and support from friends or family members can be beneficial also.
+- Cognitive-behavioral therapy has proven beneficial for developing healthy thought patterns.
+In fact, support from friends or family members is often more favorable.